 Now’s the time to check your bathroom, go through your kitchen and rummage through the shed.
 Check out what we’ll accept.
 We’ll take care of the rest.

-This Chemical CleanOut event is a drive-through, contactless service and this year it’s even more important that you stay in your vehicle.
-Our team will show you where to drive and will unpack items for you.
-By staying in your vehicle, you’re helping reduce the spread of germs, and we’ll help you get on your way faster.
+This Chemical CleanOut event is a drive-through, contactless service so you must stay in your vehicle.
+Our team will show you where to drive and unpack items for you.

 With that in mind, here’s how to get ready:

 - Transport the items in tubs, sealed and in the boot, so you don’t breathe anything in and so our team can quickly and safely unpack items for you.

 - Don’t mix anything and leave the sorting to the pros.